With Xulon Press, you keep 100% of the net profit.

-Royalties is just a fancy word for profits.
-It's the money that's left for the author after a book is sold and all the associated costs of things like printing, shipping, a share to the retailer, etc. have been subtracted from the retail price.
+A Royalty is the money that's left for the author after a book is sold and any retailer and production costs have been subtracted from the retail price.
 With a traditional publisher (and unfortunately most self-publishers), that profit gets shared between the author and the publisher with the publisher keeping the majority of the profits.
 At Xulon Press, we think the old way of doing business is wrong.
 You did most of the work!
 Why should your publisher keep most of the profits?

 (Examples below are based on a $15.99 retail priced book)